d-vail/Java-II-Word-Count/README.md

 #### Import into IntelliJ IDEA

-1. Ensure JDK 11 is configured properly in the IDE
+Ensure JDK 11 is configured properly in the IDE

+##### Option 1 - Import Project From Existing Sources

+1. Import into IntelliJ
+    - _From Welcome Screen_: Import Project -> Select the project directory ->
+      Create Project from Existing Sources -> Move through the wizard until Finished
-2. Import into IntelliJ (File -> New -> Project from Existing Sources -> Select the project directory -> Move through the wizard until Finish)
+    - _From the Editor_: File -> New -> Project from Existing Sources -> Select the
+      project directory -> Create Project from Existing Sources -> Move through the wizard until Finished
+2. Run Main

+##### Option 2 - Import From Version Control

+1. Import into IntelliJ
+    - _From Welcome Screen_: Checkout From Version Control -> Git -> Paste in project
+    url -> Clone
+    - _From the Editor_: File -> New -> Project from Version Control -> Git -> Paste
+    in project url -> Clone
-3. Run Main
+2. Run Main